BORG-Groupme/BORG/README.md

 * [ ] Migration protection ([#22])
   * Prevents the users from a chatroom from being migrated
 <!-- NOTE: This may just be a GORT thing, not a GroupMe thing
+         it is, and implementing it is far too much of a bother
 * [ ] Anti-ghost
   * Prevents users from exploiting the GroupMe Ghost Rejoin vulnerability -->